mateusz-kurowskiUG/django-password-manager/README.md

 # Password Manager
-## First Project /w Django and Docker
+## First Project /w Django, Docker and Postgres

 How to run?